garr3ttmjo/Writeups/Belkasoft CTF - March 2021/README.md

   --> Password not required
   --> Password does not expire
 ```
 Then I realized from the lastloggedon check that anit.ghosh is a domain user from the PRAIVACYMATRIX domain instead of a local user so it wouldn't appear in the SAM hive.
+If we want information on user activity the ActiveDirectory database on the domain controller would be our best bet.

 That was a little more than necessary but I will say that **Anit Ghosh** is the laptop owner.